TDAkory/RustLearn/Basics/LanguageFeatures/14_concurrency.md

 ### Transfer ownership between threads with `Send`

+The Send marker trait indicates that ownership of values of the type implementing Send can be transferred between threads.

 * Almost every Rust type is Send, but there are some exceptions, including `Rc<T>`
   * avoid both threads might update the reference count at the same time
 * Almost all primitive types are Send, aside from raw pointers

 ### Access from multiple threads with `Sync`

+The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.

 * The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
 * any type T is Sync if &T (an immutable reference to T) is Send